 The two groups did not show significant differences in any other measures, including quality of life, stress, depression or a test of the ability to tell when another person is lying or being sarcastic.
 They also did not differ in their changes in blood pressure, heart rate or body temperature during treatment.

 None of the participants experienced severe side effects.
 But those who received MDMA were slightly more likely than controls to report feeling fatigue, anxiety, difficulty concentrating, decreased appetite and other minor side effects during and seven days after the treatment sessions.
+[And one of the participants who received MDMA reported experiencing a severe headache one day after receiving the treatment.]

 It’s unclear how the treatment could lead to lasting changes in social anxiety.
 MDMA is known to trigger the release of chemical messengers in the brain, including serotonin, norepinephrine and dopamine.
 It also boosts levels of the hormones oxytocin and vasopressin, both of which are altered in some people with autism and are under investigation as possible autism treatments.